Telugu Titans

-Telugu Titans is a Kabaddi team based in Vishakapatnam and Hyderabad that plays in the Pro Kabaddi League.
-Telugu Titans is a franchise of Veera Sports owned by Mr. Srinivas Sreeramaneni of Vaya Group, of NED Group and Mr. Mahesh Kolli of Greenko Group.
-The Titans play their home matches at G. M. C. Balayogi SATS Indoor Stadium when in Hyderabad and at Rajiv Gandhi Indoor Stadium, when in Vishakapatnam.
-The Titans reached the playoffs of Season 2 and 4 in PKL.In Season 2 Telugu Titans Went to Semi Final But Lost to Benguluru Bulls 38-39.In Season 9 They Signed Best Defender in PKL Manjeet Chillar as Assistant Coach.
+Telugu Titans is a professional kabaddi team based in Hyderabad, Telangana that plays in the Pro Kabaddi League.
+Telugu Titans is a franchise of Veera Sports owned by Srinivas Sreeramaneni of Vaya Group, Gautham Nedurumalli of NED Group and Mahesh Kolli of Greenko Group.
+The team is currently led by Vijay Malik and coached by Krishan Kumar Hooda and Ramesh Kumar.
+Titans play their home matches at G. M. C. Balayogi SATS Indoor Stadium when in Hyderabad and R. G. Stadium when in Visakhapatnam The Titans reached the playoffs of Season 2 and 4 in PKL.

-Franchise history

-Pro Kabaddi League (PKL) is a professional kabaddi league in India, based on the format of the Indian Premier League T20 cricket tournament.
-The first edition of the tournament was played in 2014 with eight franchises representing various cities in India.

-In 2014, the Titans played three seasons in Vizag and three in Hyderabad.